micaellimedeiros/wet-bat-challenge/README.md

 4. [API Endpoints](#api-endpoints)
 5. [Structure decisions](#structure-decisions)

+## 💻 Live Demo
+<i>A live demo of the Wet Bat Travel Agency prototype is available at [https://wet-bat-client.onrender.com](https://wet-bat-client.onrender.com).
+Please note that the demo is hosted using free tier services, so performance and availability may vary.</i>

 ## Project Overview

 Welcome to the Wet Bat World Adventure full-stack prototype.
 This is an example project that demonstrates the creation of a web application with Create, Read, Delete functionalities using TypeScript, React, Node.js, PostgreSQL, Chakra UI and Styled Components.